ipfs/specs/addresses-scheme/readme.md

 There are a few goals tugging against each other:
 1. The Noble Goal: Unify the filesystem-database-web rift
-2. The Quick Fix: Follow URL orthodoxy
+2. The Quick Fix: Conform to URL orthodoxy
 3. The Design Goal: Create Addresses that People will Love Using
+4. The Clean-Namespaces Goal: Avoid polluting the scheme namespace with multiple schemes

+This has led to some competing approaches -- mainly the 'dweb:' Approach and the 'ipfs:' Approach -- and some possible compromises.

-Regardless of which goals resonate with you, there are a number of important factors that have to be handled by any schema.
+Regardless of which goals and approaches resonate with you, there are a number of important factors that have to be handled by any schema.
 A number of those factors are collected & discussed in these issues: https://github.com/ipfs/in-web-browsers/issues?q=is%3Aissue+label%3Aspecs

 ## The Noble Goal: Unify the filesystem-database-web rift